usharma7/IncomeTaxProject/README.md

 # IncomeTaxProject
-Fall 2016, made for cs49c, simple income tax project
+Small C application to calculate and estimate CA income tax as of 2016 stipulations